KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\models.py:51`

 **Description**:
-The `Contact.get_contact_name` method in the `Contact` class is likely designed to retrieve and return the name of a contact from the CRM system, although the return type is currently specified as `None`.
+The `Contact.get_contact_name` method in the `Contact` class is likely used to retrieve the name of a specific contact.
+It is probably called by other methods or classes that need to display or use the contact's name in the EeazyCRM application.

 ---